The MACN Board’s role and responsibilities

 Martin holds a M.Sc. in Nautical Studies and Marine Engineering from HAW Hamburg, a B.BA from AKAD University Leipzig, and an LL.M. from the University of Saarland.
 He graduated from Harvard Business School’s General Management Program in 2020.

 Taylor Maritime Ltd, Chief Operating Officer

 Kevin Leach-Smith was appointed Chief Operating Officer for Taylor Maritime in January 2019.
 Previously he held roles as Vice President, Operations for Masterbulk Pte Ltd, Fleet Manager at Prisco (Singapore) Pte Ltd, and Marine Superintendent at Vela International Marine Ltd, UAE.
 He has also held positions in marine surveying and oil terminal operations, as well as in seagoing.
 He is a Master Mariner, holds an MBA (Shipping and Logistics) from Middlesex University, and a Post Graduate Diploma in Marine Law awarded by London Metropolitan University.

-Group General Counsel, Board Member, and Corporate Secretary
+J. Lauritzen, Group General Counsel, Board Member, and Corporate Secretary

 Dorte Rolff is Group General Counsel, Board Member, and Corporate Secretary at J. Lauritzen.
 In this role she has responsibility for the legal, insurance, compliance, and strategic communications functions across the Group.
 A core part of this also includes general risk management and project oversight.
 Additionally, she is a non-executive Director and Investment Committee member at the Danish Shipowners’ Accident Insurance Association.